 However, if you are retired and are living off your super, then you may be free to use the funds in any way you choose.
 Having said this, make sure that you consider your budget.
 While you may need a new car, your super shouldn’t be spent without care.
 However, Monzi cannot provide any direct advice that relates to your financial situation.

-In any case, if using your super isn’t an option, then you may need to consider a car loan instead to fund the purchase of a new vehicle.
+In any case, if using your super isn’t an option, then you may need to consider a car loan instead to fund a new vehicle.

 Can I use my super as security for a loan: why should I apply with Monzi?